 Measures the level of apolipoprotein B (apo-B) to help assess risk for heart disease

 The B-Type Natriuretic Peptide (BNP) blood test measures the level of BNP, an amino acid polypeptide secreted by the heart.

 hs-CRP blood test measures the level of C-reactive protein (CRP) to help assess risk for heart disease and inflammation.

-This Ayumetrix at home test kit may be used to asses your Cardiac Health by measuring the levels of hs-CRP and Hemoglobin A1C with your Total Cholesterol, LDL, HDL and Triglycerides.
+This Ayumetrix at home test kit may be used to assess your Cardiac Health by measuring the levels of hs-CRP and Hemoglobin A1C with your Total Cholesterol, LDL, HDL and Triglycerides.

 Measures the number of LDL particles to assess risk for heart disease.
 TEST AVAILABLE ONLY AT QUEST DIAGNOSTICS.